arangodb/docs/3.8/arangosearch-analyzers.md

 {% hint 'information' %}
 If `returntType` is `"number"` or `"bool"` there is no need to use custom analyzer via `ANALYZER()` function in your queries.
-Numerics and booleans will be available the same way as if these values were directly in indexed documents.
+Numerics and booleans will be available the same way as if these values were directly in the indexed documents.
 {% endhint %}